kimschles/100DaysOfKubernetesJourney/Journey/003/Readme.md

 services                          svc          v1                                     true         Service
 ```

-The second column from the right shows resources that have shortnames, so instead of typing `k get namespaces` you could type `k get ns`.
+The second column from the left shows resources that have shortnames, so instead of typing `k get namespaces` you could type `k get ns`, or instead of `k get configmaps` you could type `k get cm`.
 Memorize a few shortnames, and your K8s life will get a little easier.
 Good luck!